How to Soothe a Baby With Colic

 Doctors often describe colic using the classic “rule of 3”: crying for more than 3 hours a day, more than 3 days a week, for at least 3 weeks in a baby who is otherwise healthy.
 Some babies also clench their fists, arch their back, pull up their legs, or seem very uncomfortable while crying.

 Colic is not the same as ordinary fussiness.
 All babies cry, but colic usually feels more intense, harder to predict, and much harder to soothe.
 The exact cause is not fully understood, and that is one reason it can feel so frustrating for parents.
+Persistent or unusual crying should always be discussed with a pediatrician to rule out other causes.

 The good news is that colic is common and usually gets better by around 3 to 4 months of age.

-1. Review feeding and burping first
+1. Review Feeding and Burping First

 Before trying anything more complicated, look at feeding basics.
 Burp your baby during and after feeds, keep them as upright as possible while feeding, and try to avoid extra air swallowing.
 If you bottle feed, make sure the bottle flow is not too fast and that feeding is calm rather than rushed.
+For detailed burping guidance, see: How to Burp a Baby.
+For age-appropriate feeding volumes, see: How Much Formula Does Your Baby Need?

 Not every baby responds to the same technique, so it is normal to try a few and see what helps your baby most.

-3. Try movement and closeness
+3. Try Movement and Closeness

-Gentle movement can be very calming for some babies with colic.
-You can try rocking in your arms, walking with your baby, using a stroller, or carrying them in a baby carrier.
+Gentle movement can be calming for some babies with colic.
+You can try rocking in your arms, walking with your baby, using a stroller, or carrying them in a baby carrier — individual responses vary.
+Closeness can also help parents feel more in control during long crying stretches, even when it does not stop the crying immediately.

-Persistent crying can sometimes overlap with feeding issues, reflux, or cow’s milk protein allergy, but not every colicky baby needs a formula change.
+Persistent crying can sometimes overlap with feeding issues, reflux, or cow’s milk protein allergy — but not every colicky baby needs a formula change.
+Do not keep switching formulas without pediatric guidance.
 If you think feeds are making symptoms worse, speak with your pediatrician before repeatedly switching products on your own.
+A clinician can help you work out whether the pattern sounds like ordinary colic or something more specific.
+For more on reflux, see: Baby Reflux: Symptoms and Feeding Tips.
+For cow milk allergy, see: Cow Milk Allergy vs Intolerance in Babies.

-7. Take care of yourself too
+7. Take Care of Yourself Too

 Caring for a baby with colic is hard.
 If possible, take turns with a partner, friend, or family member so you can rest, shower, eat, or go outside for a short walk.
 Even a short break can make a real difference.
+If you feel overwhelmed, frustrated, or emotionally drained, that does not mean you are doing a bad job.
+It means this phase is demanding, and support matters.

 Seek medical advice if your baby has a fever, is feeding poorly, is losing weight or not gaining weight, vomits repeatedly, has green or bloody vomit, seems unusually sleepy, has trouble breathing, or if the crying feels different, sudden, or simply worries you.
+Colic should not be used to explain away every kind of intense crying.
+Red flags need a proper medical assessment.
+For more on formula and feeding concerns, see: Baby Formula Myths: What Parents Should Know.

 Related Reading